Discovery of a 36 ks Phase Modulation in the Hard X-ray Pulses from the Magnetar 1E 1547.0$-$5408: Appendix: Phase-randomized demodulation

 with

 Let us assume, as a null hypothesis, that the pulse phase is intrinsically {\em not} modulated at the period $T$.
 Then, the demodulation procedure using equation (\ref{eq:Ap1_2}) and equation (\ref{eq:Ap1_3}) has two effects; (i) to degrade the underlying pulse coherence, and (ii) to add up Poisson noises of different pixels in various different ways.
-Then, large values of $X_{\rm max}$, like in equation (\ref{eq:Z2_max}), would appear when (ii) by chance overwhelms (i).
-Importantly, these two effects must remain unchanged even when a random permeation is applied on the rows $\{j = 0, 1, .., J-1\}$, because all rows must be equivalent with one another when considering (i), and the Poisson noise in different pixels of $C(j,k)$ should be independent when considering (ii).
+Large values of $X_{\rm max}$, like in equation (\ref{eq:Z2_max}), will appear when (ii) overwhelms (i).
+Importantly, these two effects must remain unchanged even when a random permeation is applied on the rows $\{j = 0, 1, .., J-1\}$, because all rows must be equivalent with respect to (i), and the Poisson noise in different pixels of $C(j,k)$ should be mutually independent when considering (ii).

 With the above in mind, we repeated the same demodulation search 1,000 times, over the same $(P, T, A, \phi)$ volume.
 In each trial, $k'(j)$ in the above two equations were replaced with $k'(j')$, where $\{j' = 0, 1, .., J-1\}$ is a random permutation of $\{j = 0, 1, .., J-1\}$.
 Different trials employed different realizations of the permutation, all with $J=90$.
-We thus obtained 1,000 values of $X_{\rm max}$, of which the histogram is shown in figure~\ref{fig:chance_probability} (a).
-By integrating this distribution from $X_{\rm max}=+\infty$ towards lower values $X_{\rm max}$, the upper probability integral has been obtained as in figure~\ref{fig:chance_probability} (b).
-This gives the chance occurrence probability of large values of $X_{\rm max}$, under the absence of any intrinsic periodicity at $T$.
+We thus obtained 1,000 values of $X_{\rm max}$, of which the histogram is shown in figure~\ref{fig:chance_probability}a.
+By integrating this distribution from $X_{\rm max}=+\infty$ towards lower values $X_{\rm max}$, the upper probability integral has been obtained as in figure~\ref{fig:chance_probability}b.
+This gives the chance occurrence probability of large values of $X_{\rm max}$, under the presence of the pulsation at $P_0$ but the absence of any intrinsic periodicity at $T$.
 Equation~\ref{eq:chance} provides its approximation at $X_{\rm max} > 35$.

 This control study is considered to be rather conservative for the following reasons.
 When the phase modulation is sinusoidal, a small difference in the initial value of $\phi$ will not affect $X$, because $\Delta t$ is expected to have a long coherence length in $\phi$.
 This makes a scan over $\phi$ only partially independent.
 However, when the random permutation is employed, $\Delta t$ attains a rather short (typically, $2 \pi/J$ radian) coherence in $\phi$, so that scans over $\phi$ become essentially all independent.
 As a result, one control run is expected to involve effectively a lager number of trials.
 If this effect is taken into account, the true chance probability would be even lower than equation (\ref{eq:chance}).